daveprowse/prom-live/labs/lab-07/lab-07.md

 `kubectl --namespace prometheus get pods -l "release=stable"`

+> Note: For minikube, use the following command to see the pods:
+> `minikube kubectl -- get pods --namespace prometheus`

 Take a look at the pods that have been created by the Helm chart.
 You should see pods for:

 - Prometheus itself